coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ## Learning Log

+### Tuesday, 31/07/2018

+I worked through weeks two and three of Mathematics Machine Learning: Multivariate Calculus, topics covered:

+- Partial differentiation
+- The Jacobian matrix
+- The Hessian matrix
+- The multivariate chain rule
+- Applying the multivariate chain rule to train a neural network

 ### Monday, 30/07/2018

 I reviewed and consolidated my notes from the Machine Learning: Linear Algebra course before moving onto the next course in the specialisation.
-I completed week one of the Mathematics for Machine Learning: Multivariate Calculus, which was a univariate differential calculus review covering:
+I completed week one of Mathematics Machine Learning: Multivariate Calculus, which was a univariate differential calculus review covering:

 - Definition of the derivative
 - The sum, power, product and chain rules